Egyptian Infantry Fighting Vehicle

 The Egyptian Infantry Fighting Vehicle (EIFV), also known as Infantry Fighting Vehicle Light (IFVL), is an Egyptian modification of the M113.
 It is a hybrid, based on an enlarged M113 chassis equipped with the complete two-man power-operated turret of the M2 Bradley IFV.
-The EIFV never entered production for Egyptian Army.
+The EIFV never entered production for the Egyptian Army.

 History

 The EIFV was originally developed by BAE Systems, Ground Systems Division under contract to the Egyptian Ministry of Defense.
 It was developed to be a conversion of the M113, of which the Egyptian Army has a total of 2,650, as well as an additional 1,200 AIFVs (modified M113s), but it can also be produced as new vehicles.
 Design activities first commenced in 1995, and the first prototype was assembled in the Egyptian Military Plant 200 where assembly of the M1 Abrams is carried out for the Egyptian Army.
 The first prototype was completed by Egyptian Military Plant 200 in 1996 and performance validation trials were completed in mid-1997.
 The EIFV has not entered production.